CVS Caremark ups outlook, grabs Walgreen patrons

 Pharmacy benefit managers, or PBMs, such as Express Scripts and CVS Caremark administer drug benefits for employers and health plans and run mail-order pharmacies.
 CVS can add the ability to pick up prescriptions at its namesake drugstores.

-Merlo said he was “optimistic” at this early stage of the so-called PBM “selling season,” the annual campaign that hits to land more corporate accounts.
+Merlo said he was “optimistic” at this early stage of the so-called PBM “selling season,” the annual campaign to land more corporate accounts.

 Its two largest PBM rivals, Express Scripts and Medco, merged last month, but at least one analyst does not expect that deal to hurt CVS Caremark’s ability to win new contracts.